inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_full_ehr_suite_description_v201.md

 For adaptive questionnaires, the completed QuestionnaireResponse will be present in the last `$next-question` invocation by the EHR, so this limitation does not apply to those cases.

-### Questionnaire Feature Coverage

-Not all questionnaire features that are must support within the DTR IG are currently represented in questionnaires tested by the IG.
-Additional questionnaires testing additional features will be added in the future.